William Irvine, Freemason and Founder of 2x2 Religion

 His idea that he was one of the two witnesses in Revelation was false.
 After three and a half days, he didn't arise from the grave.
 William Irvine died a false prophet, a deceiver of men.

-Told as a Child, "Started on the Shores of Galilee"
+It was "Started on the Shores of Galilee"

 Gone was my feeling of being special because of being part of this group.
 Gone was my special place in God's eyes because I was part of "His one Fold".
 Years later this experience of disappointment with the 2x2 cult has helped me understand the surprise of other people raised in other religions who were taught that they were "the Way" also.